-About - The Story of BLLIS
+The Story of BLLIS

 ~~~ I was physically and mentally maxed out.
 Buying, purging, rearranging endlessly.
 I couldn’t find peace in my space.
-I was good at creating spaces for others yet struggling to create one for myself where I felt at ease.

-As I started exploring the technical aspects of what made spaces *feel* good for my work—lighting, color, flow, balance, culture, connections — I began experimenting at home.
+As I started exploring the technical aspects of what made spaces feel good for my work —lighting, color, flow, balance, culture, connections — I began experimenting at home.
 My space got lighter and brighter.
 And so did I. The constant rearranging slowed down.
 I started to feel more like myself, which I didn't realize I was missing...

 Then one day, I threw white paint on my floor.